Updated: Jul 12, 2021

-Weather you are propagating seedlings for Conventional Farming, Aquaponics or Hydroponics, here is a great article from Max Yield.
+If you are propagating seedlings for Conventional farming, Aquaponics or Hydroponics, here is a great article from Max Yield.

 Seeds are amazingly compact packages of stored genetic material that are conveniently portable, readily available, and, given the right conditions, an easy method of establishing a new hydroponic crop.
 However, a rapid and healthy germination process is vital to their success.